Mariska Kret is an associate professor at Cognitive Psychology, Leiden University (The Netherlands).

-Mariska Kret works as assistant professor at Leiden University, Cognitive Psychology unit and leads the CoPAN lab (Comparative Psychology and Affective Neuroscience) which consists of six PhD students and a postdoc (from six different countries).
+Mariska Kret works as associate professor at Leiden University, Cognitive Psychology unit and leads the CoPAN lab (Comparative Psychology and Affective Neuroscience) which consists of six PhD students and a postdoc (from six different countries).
 More information about CoPAN can be found at www.mariskakret.com or on the CoPANLeiden Facebook page.

 After obtaining two Psychology Masters in Leiden, Dr. Kret started her PhD trajectory in 2007 in Tilburg during which she studied the perception of body language.
 In 2011, she moved to Japan to study similar phenomena in chimpanzees.
 From investigations on expressions in healthy people, her research has expanded to comparative studies in great apes and patients with mental disorders.
 She is particularly interested in expressions that are genuine, beyond control and automatic.
 With aid of the prestigious VENI grant from NWO, she studies pupil size, which is influenced by emotions.